Top Tips for Workplace Wellbeing

 The Mars studio is a busy place where the stress of deadlines and creative problem solving could quickly take on pressure cooker status.
 However, this rarely, if at all, happens.
 We asked the team how they keep the balance.

-In what could be a highly charged workplace – ‘flexibility’ was the most valued attribute at Mars and the Martians added a bunch of nice insights to share with you.
+In what could be a highly charged workplace – ‘flexibility’ was the most valued attribute at Mars and the Martians added a bunch of nice blog to share with you.

 This is what they had to say: